 - The 1098-T provides information that you may use to determine your eligibility for tax incentives.

-- Not all charges are considered "qualified charges" by the I.R.S.
-For a detailed explanation of qualified charges, see I.R.S.
-Publication 970.
+- Not all payments are considered "qualified payments" by the I.R.S.
+For a detailed explanation of qualified payments, see IRS Publication 970.

-- Your 1098-T will reflect only amounts that were billed to your Bristol student account.
-Other charges, such as required textbook costs, may be qualified charges but are not reported on the 1098-T because they were not billed to your student account.
+- Your 1098-T will reflect only amounts that were paid to your Bristol student account.
+Other charges, such as required textbook costs, may be qualified payments but are not reported on the 1098-T because they were not paid to your student account.

 - Many students and families need their 1098-T information from the current and prior calendar year and records of other qualified expenses and their personal payments in order to determine their education tax benefit eligibility.